javalenti47/Splunk_Public/README.md

      a. https://regex101.com/

   2. Evals
      a.
 Used to manipulate current or create new fields based on the data

+  3. SPL
+     a.
+IAM queries to identify account outliers
+         - accounts w/ pwd never to expire
+         - groups (all scopes) added or removed
+         - Kiosk workstation 'Log On To' audit